-Fiber, also known as roughage, is the indigestible part of plant foods that travels through our digestive system, absorbing water along the way and easing bowel movements.
+Dietary fiber, also known as roughage, is the indigestible part of plant foods.

-In this article, we will look at the different types of fiber, why they are important, and what foods contain high levels of fiber.
+This article looks at the different types of fiber, why they are important, and suggests some healthful fiber-rich foods.

 Eating fiber has many health benefits: